chameleon-ai/ryzen-ai-max/README.md

 llama-bench -m model.gguf -d 0,128,256,512,768,1024,1536,2048,3072,4096,6144,8192 -ngl 999
 ```
 - The `-d` argument specifies the amount of preloaded context to use.
 A range from 0 to 8196 is typical for most use cases, and context lengths greater than 8k caused problems for me when benchmarking on the 6800XT with 16GB VRAM.
 - The `-ngl 999` ensures that all layers get loaded to GPU.
-In the case of the 6800XT where not all layers can be loaded toA Note on GPT OSS GPU in all cases, this number is tweaked until the benchmark can run without OOMing.
+In the case of the 6800XT where not all layers can be loaded to GPU, this number is tweaked until the benchmark can run without OOMing.

 Below is the performance of [IceAbsintheNeatRP-7b](https://huggingface.co/mradermacher/IceAbsintheNeatRP-7b-GGUF), a 7B model that uses up to 9GB of VRAM.